astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/designpractices/society.md

 [Catalyst](https://www.amazon.com/Catalyst-Star-Wars-Rogue-Novel/dp/1101967005), a novel relating to [Star Wars: Rogue One](https://en.wikipedia.org/wiki/Rogue_One) is actually a pretty good example of this.
-The writer, James Luceno, accurately portrays how scientists and engineers on the Death Star project weren't aware of the bigger picture of what they were making.
+The writer, James Luceno, accurately portrays how scientists and engineers on the [Death Star](https://en.wikipedia.org/wiki/Death_Star) project weren't aware of the bigger picture of what they were making.
 They just thought it was an important, tiny piece of science.
-But it was actually being used to make a weapon that could remove entire planets and basically commit genocide on insanely large amounts of people.
+But it was actually being used to make a weapon that could remove entire planets and commit genocide on insanely large amounts of people.
 Although this is fiction, there's some realism in this.
 It's analogous to [The Nazi engineers: reflections on technological ethics in hell](https://pubmed.ncbi.nlm.nih.gov/20844979/) by Eric Katz, which was taught in NHV, and spoke about how those engineers probably *did* know what they were doing and still did it anyways.

 [The Social Dilemma](https://thesocialdilemma.com) is another great documentary involving engineering ethics, where former executives of big social media companies talk about their